Certified ToP Facilitator (CTF) and Mentor Trainer - Dallas-Fort Worth, TX

 Certified ToP Facilitator (CTF) and Mentor Trainer - Green Bay, WI

-Beverly Scow is Assistant Director of Wise Women Gathering Place located in Green Bay Wisconsin.
+Beverly Scow is Executive Director of Wise Women Gathering Place located in Green Bay Wisconsin.
 Beverly has over 25 years of experience supporting community wellness.
 Beverly brings the values of safe space and trust the process from her midwifery beginnings into her work as a ToP facilitator.
 She has facilitated for local, tribal, state and national organizations, embracing the ToP foundational values of inclusive participation and profound respect.
 Beverly has provided ToP Facilitation Methods and ToP Strategic Planning Public and In-House Courses, since 2007, and the Designing for Change course since 2015.
-Beverly lives on the Oneida Indian Tribe of Wisconsin reservation since 1991, with her children and grandchildren.
+Beverly lives on the Oneida Nation of Wisconsin reservation since 1991, with her children and grandchildren.
 She is a member of the Kwakwakawak First Nations from the mid coastal region of British Columbia Canada.

 Certified ToP Facilitator (CTF) and Qualified Trainer - Minneapolis, MN